cylixlee/injectionkit/README.md

 Dependency Injection framework for Python.

-**Development Status**

 This project is in development and issues and PRs are welcome.
 Please feel free to share if you've got any ideas or encountered with any problems.

-**Semantic Versioning**

-To make this package more stable to use, semantic versioning is **strictly** obeyed.
-Improper functionalities will be deprecated under the current major version, and no breaking changes will be made.
-When the major version bumps, the deprecated functionalities will be removed and breaking changes can be introduced.

-> *Patch versions*
->
-> If a behavior is considered a **bug**, some breaking changes could be applied.
-This is the only exception to the major versioning rules.

 - [InjectionKit](#injectionkit)
   - [Installing](#installing)